Aldford Iron Bridge

 Aldford Iron Bridge is a private bridge across the River Dee north of the village of Aldford, in Cheshire, north-west England.
-It links the village with Eaton Hall, the Duke of Westminister's country house.
+It links the village with Eaton Hall, the Duke of Westminster's country house.
 It forms part of the Buerton Approach to the hall.
 The bridge is a Grade I listed building, a status which provides legal protection from demolition or unsympathetic modification.

 Design

 The bridge is a single arch of 150 ft span and 17 ft wide in cast iron.
 The arch is made from four ribs, each cast in seven segments.
 The spandrels are braced with ornate cruciform lattice work.
 The bridge has cast-iron railings on both sides and, at the crown, a pair of gates, also of cast iron and highly decorated.
 The bridge is supported by abutments in yellow sandstone which curve to terminate in octagonal piers.

 In raised lettering on the bridge are the names of several of Telford's collaborators on the project: William Crosley (surveyor), William Shuttle (clerk of works), William Shuttle Junior (founder), and William Hazledine (contractor).